libvips/libvips/doc/using-C.md

 ## Error handling

-VIPS keeps a log of error message, see  <link linkend="libvips-error">VIPS Error</link> to find out how to get and clear the error log.
+libvips keeps a log of error message, see  <link linkend="libvips-error">libvips
+Error</link> to find out how to get and clear the error log.

 ## Example